Executive Director- Ashley Avery

 "No one is useless in this world who lightens the burdens of another." -Charles Dickens

-Court Support Worker- Roberta Morrison
+Court Support Coordinator- Roberta Morrison

 Roberta Morrison joined the Coverdale team in 2020.
 She holds a Bachelor of Arts degree with a major in Political Science and History from Saint Mary’s University and has a certificate in Restorative Justice, a Paralegal Diploma, Safety Officer Certification, Certificate in Conflict Management, Alternative Dispute Resolution and numerous courses in negotiations and suicide intervention.